andyl/modex/README.md

 ## Naming Conventions

-With Modex we extend Elixir core modules such as `Map`, `Enum`, and the like.
+With Modex we extend Elixir core modules including `Map`, `Enum`, and the like.
-To keep module and function names distinct, we use the following naming
+To keep extended module and function names distinct from core, we use the following naming conventions:
-conventions:

 1) Namespace all extended modules under `Modex`.